Blog

 After the visual inspection, the technician will run a series of tests to measure your system's performance.
 This is where they fine-tune everything for peak efficiency.
 They will check the thermostat to make sure it’s calibrated correctly, so your home stays comfortable without wasting energy.
 They’ll also measure the refrigerant levels; too little or too much can strain your compressor and reduce cooling power.
 Other key steps include lubricating moving parts like motors to reduce friction and testing the system’s startup and shutdown cycles.
 These adjustments help create energy-saving systems that keep your utility bills in check.

-Your Maintenance Report and Recommendations
+Getting Your Report and Next Steps

 Once the inspection and tests are complete, the technician won’t leave you in the dark.
 They will provide a detailed report of everything they did, from cleaning coils to tightening connections.
 They’ll explain the current health of your AC unit and let you know if they spotted any parts that might need repairs soon.
 This gives you a clear picture of your system's condition and helps you prevent surprise breakdowns.
 If you’re interested in making maintenance even easier, ask about a service membership, which often includes regular tune-ups and other benefits to keep your system running smoothly year-round.